bennettandrewm/telecom_churn/README.md

 ## Key Findings

-Now that we have all of this information, let's abandon the model altogether and just look at data that we can filter based on this model.
-In doing so, we identify the 3 buckets below.
+Now that we have all of this information, there are three key findings that we'll call "churn buckets"

 ![churn_groups](images/churn_groups.png)